OpenOdin/openodin/README.md

 By building your applications on an interoperable base layer you signal a modern approach of user respecting mentality.

-Simultanously you can automatically adhere to regulations such as GDPR, HIPAA and the Digital Markets Act by allowing users to own their interoperable data for them to regulate and move asthey wish.
+Simultaneously you can automatically adhere to regulations such as GDPR, HIPAA and the Digital Markets Act by allowing users to own their interoperable data for them to regulate and move as they wish.

 Overall by stepping into this new era of data interoperability we will see ecosystems of data enrichment grow where every application can serve as a building block for another application.